rssoftwareab/arrigo-support/docs/index.md

 - Fixed a bug where long startup times could deadlock the Arrigo BMS Scada function
 - Fixed a bug that prevented the User Log/History from showing
 - Fixed a bug that made logins fail under certain conditions

-## Stable
-### `1.0.247` (*2020-11-06*)

-#### Installer

-- Preparing for Windows update KB4577586 (Flash removal).
-- Args passing when installation upgrade
-- Folders were created in the disk root if the installer was run directly after a fresh EXO installation.
-- Powershell version check
-- Unsafe Mode flag added.
-Lets you try to install on unsupported OS'es.
-- Added a "press any key to continue" when running in unsafe mode

-#### Tools
-- Greater support for Shared: in tools.
-- Hotfix: Chart arguments did not show up in folder views tool
-- Hotfix: Argument template missing in FolderViewsTool.

-#### Templates
-- ViewAppLib+ListViewTemplates+ViewDesignerTemplates:PTS19054:New fan,pump and compressor symbol
-- Icon-path error in station's ArrigoBMS.Exocommands
-- Preparing for area types
-- New Corrigo 5.0 template and related files

-#### Runtime
-- Fix bug in arguments in many instances of same shared viewfile.

 ## Older releases